 Alabama's minimum requirements for auto liability insurance coverage are:

 Trucking companies may need additional coverage to comply with regulations.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
-It can be added to general liability insurance or a business owner's policy (BOP).
+It can be added to commercial general liability insurance or a business owner's policy (BOP).

 Review answers to frequently asked questions about Alabama insurance.

 Alabama's data breach laws require businesses to report security breaches to affected residents, and the costs can escalate quickly.
 Cyber liability insurance lessens the financial impact by paying for notification costs, legal fees, and fines.

 Yes, your state may have special requirements for business insurance and bonds for your industry.
 You may also need a license depending on the work you do.